Marloes and St Brides

 a turning area to allow emergency vehicles to be able to turn to get down to the

-do so.
-Please note parking enforcement officers could be in the area and if you
+beach if needed.
+Please note parking enforcement officers could be in the area and

 MUSSELWICK (Locally pronounced Muss-lick) A fine beach of golden sand at low tide.
 Unfortunately, it's often completely submerged at high tide, and there's a risk of being cut off.
 The cliffs are also very unstable.
 However, it's a lovely and usually quiet beach, with good views across St Brides Bay to St Davids Peninsula.
 Musselwick Beach is accessed by means of a footpath which starts just outside the western edge of Marloes village.
 There is a small amount of parking by the road.